 Tip for your digital initiatives linked to digital transformation: OSINT (open-source intelligent feeds) are a source of useful updates on security issues impacting any third-party services you may be signed up to.

 Custom-built web experiences

-Compared to relying on third-party merchant services for your digital initiatives, does building your own site make you less vulnerable to cyber attack?
+Compared to relying on third-party merchant services for your digital initiatives, does building your own site make you less vulnerable to cyber-attacks?
 Not necessarily.
-Especially if your web experience and successful digital transformation relies on digital plug-ins.
+Especially if your web experience and successful digital transformation rely on digital plug-ins.

 The moral: when it comes to digital change, even enterprise-grade, custom-built websites and software applications can be exploited.
 The size of the company or business ecosystem is not a barrier to digital transformation being threatened by digital risk.
 Vigilance is key to protection, including regular and frequent scanning of your existing infrastructure, core business and website content to check for unauthorised additions.

 For many companies, digital transformation involves building an active presence across multiple channels, especially social media.
 Successful transformation is all about building relationships and engaging with customers, however, they choose to reach out to you.

 But the more digital channels you have open, the more scope there is for fraudsters to exploit them.
 ‘Typosquatting’ is a prime example.
 In this form of phishing, fraudulent messages can divert customers to fake websites with very similar domain names to genuine companies.
 From here, customer details are captured, or malware added to their device.

 Third-party services are available for domain monitoring purposes for potential typosquatting sites.
 Signing up for such a service can potentially help stop an attack before it happens.